Last Updated: 07.09.2017

 Keep your core engaged, glutes contracted, wrists straight and elbows locked by your sides.

-As you bring the barbell down to the bottom position, make sure you are fully extending your arms to stretch the biceps.
-You can flex your triceps to ensure that your arms are straightened.
+As you bring the barbell down to the bottom position, make sure you are extending your arms to stretch the biceps.
+You can flex your triceps to ensure that your arms are straight.

 The only moving joint during a bicep curl is your elbow, period.
 If you find yourself swinging the bar up and down, lower the weight.